+'''

-make -k check >glibc-check-log 2>&1 ; grep Error glibc-check-log
+make -k check >glibc-check-log 2>&1; grep Error glibc-check-log

+'''

 The Glibc test suite is highly dependent on certain functions of the host system, in particular the kernel.
-In general, the Glibc test suite is always expected to pass.
+The posix/annexc test normally fails and you should see Error 1 (ignored) in the output.
+Apart from this, the Glibc test suite is always expected to pass.
 However, in certain circumstances, some failures are unavoidable.
-This is a list of the most common issues:
+If a test fails because of a missing program (or missing symbolic link), or a segfault, you will see an error code greater than 127 and the details will be in the log.
+More commonly, tests will fail with Error 2 - for these, the contents of the corresponding .out file, e.g. posix/annexc.out may be informative.
+Here is a list of the most common issues:

-- The math tests, at least on i686, fail in the test-double and test-idouble tests with gcc-4.1.1, the grep command will also report an expected (ignored) failure in posix/annexc.
-These two failures in the math tests appear to be harmless.
-The math tests may also fail on systems where the CPU is not a relatively new genuine Intel or authentic AMD.
-Certain optimization settings are also known to be a factor here. - The gettext test sometimes fails due to host system issues.
-The exact reasons are not yet clear. - If you have mounted the CLFS partition with the noatime option, the atime test will fail.
+- The math tests sometimes fail.
+Certain optimization settings are known to be a factor here. - If you have mounted the CLFS partition with the noatime option, the atime test will fail.
 As mentioned in Section 2.4, "Mounting the New Partition", do not use the noatime option while building CLFS. - When running on older and slower hardware, some tests can fail because of test timeouts being exceeded.